Canada - Micronesia Relations

 With regard to development assistance, Canada supports community-based projects in Micronesia through the Canada Fund for Local Initiatives administered by the High Commission of Canada in Australia.
 Canada also provides long-term institutional support to multilateral and global organizations that are present in the Pacific.

-Canada's trade relations with Micronesia are managed by the Trade Commissioner Service at the Embassy of Canada in the Philippines.
+Canada's trade relations with Micronesia are managed by the Trade Commissioner Service at the Embassy of Canada in Australia.

 - Date Modified: